AFTER you talk to your child's private teacher about it.

 Convenient bassoon features include the high D key (try to get this, you'll just need to add it later), extra low C key (I do not have this), and a whisper key lock.
 Some bassoons have rollers between keys to ease finger movement.
 The Fox 51 model is designed to fit smaller hands.
 Click here to read about bassoon key options.

 Where to Look Online for Used Bassoons: Midwest Musical Imports, Forrests Music, Charles Music, Aria Double Reeds, Miller Marketing, RDG Woodwinds

 Bassoon Bocals Just as important as the instrument, the bocal greatly affects a bassoonist's tone.
 Fox bocals are always a solid choice, and the Fox CVX model is especially good for high notes.
-If you are able to spend a little more on a bocal, I recommend getting a Heckel or Puchner bocal.
+If you are able to spend a little more, I recommend getting a Heckel or Puchner bocal.
 All bocals will come in a variety of lengths - #2 is standard.
-The higher the number, the lower the pitch, generally.
+The higher the number, the lower the pitch.